sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 is 3:1 or more in favour of the null, stop the experiment and retain the null.
 If it is 3:1 or more in favour of the alternative, stop the experiment and reject the null.
 Otherwise continue testing.
-Now, just like last time, let us assume that the null hypothesit is true.
+Now, just like last time, let us assume that the null hypothesis is true.
 What happens?
 As it happens, I ran the simulations for this scenario too, and the results are shown as the dashed line in :numref:`fig-adapt`.
 It turns out that the Type I error rate is much much lower than the 49\% rate that we were getting by using the orthodox